The 20 Best Drug Induced Dyskinesia Doctors Near Me

 Offers Telehealth

-Rajesh Pahwa is a Neurologist in Kansas City, Kansas.
-Dr. Pahwa has been practicing medicine for over 43 years and is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Deep Brain Stimulation, and Thalamotomy.
+Rajesh Pahwa is a Neurologist practicing medicine in Kansas City, Kansas.
+He has been practicing medicine for over 43 years.
+Dr. Pahwa is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, Deep Brain Stimulation, and Thalamotomy.
+Dr. Pahwa is board certified in American Board Of Psychiatry And Neurology, Neurology - 1995.
 Dr. Pahwa is currently accepting new patients.

 Elite in Drug Induced Dyskinesia